tubearchivist/tubearchivist/README.md

 - [Tube Archivist Metrics](https://github.com/tubearchivist/tubearchivist-metrics) to create statistics in Prometheus/OpenMetrics format.

 ## Installing and updating
+There's dedicated user-contributed install steps under [docs/Installation.md](./docs/Installation.md) for Unraid, Truenas and Synology which you can use instead of this section if you happen to be using one of those.
+Otherwise, continue on.

+For minimal system requirements, the Tube Archivist stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.

+Note for arm64 hosts: The Tube Archivist container is multi arch, so is Elasticsearch.
+RedisJSON doesn't offer arm builds, but you can use the image `bbilly1/rejson` (an unofficial rebuild for arm64) instead of [the official one](https://github.com/tubearchivist/tubearchivist/blob/4af12aee15620e330adf3624c984c3acf6d0ac8b/docker-compose.yml#L27).

+This project requires docker.
+Ensure it is installed and running on your system.

+Save the [docker-compose.yml](./docker-compose.yml) file from this reposity somewhere permanent on your system, keeping it named `docker-compose.yml`.
+You'll need to refer to it whenever starting this application.

+Edit the following values from that file:
+- under `tubearchivist`->`environment`:
+  - `HOST_UID`: your UID, if you want TubeArchivist to create files with your UID.
+Remove if you are OK with files being owned by the the container user.
+  - `HOST_GID`: as above but GID.
+  - `TA_HOST`: change it to the address of the machine you're running this on.
+This can be an IP address or a domain name.
+  - `TA_PASSWORD`: pick a password to use when logging in.
+  - `ELASTIC_PASSWORD`: pick a password for the elastic service.
+You won't need to type this yourself.
+  - `TZ`: your time zone.
+If you don't know yours, you can look it up [here](https://www.timezoneconverter.com/cgi-bin/findzone/findzone).
+- under `archivist-es`->`environment`:
+  - `"ELASTIC_PASSWORD=verysecret"`: change `verysecret` to match the ELASTIC_PASSWORD you picked above.

+By default Docker will store all data, including downloaded data, in its own data-root directory (which you can find by running `docker info` and looking for the "Docker Root Dir").
+If you want to use other locations, you can replace the `media:`, `cache:`, `redis:`, and `es:` volume names with absolute paths; if you do, remove them from the `volumes:` list at the bottom of the file.

+From a terminal, `cd` into the directory you saved the `docker-compose.yml` file in and run `docker compose up --detach`.
+The first time you do this it will download the appropriate images, which can take a minute.

+You can follow the logs with `docker compose logs -f`.
+Once it's ready it will print something like `celery@1234567890ab ready`.
+At this point you should be able to go to `http://your-host:8000` and log in with the `TA_USER`/`TA_PASSWORD` credentials.

+You can bring the application down by running `docker compose down` in the same directory.

-Take a look at the example `docker-compose.yml` file provided.
-Use the *latest* or the named semantic version tag.
+Use the *latest* (the default) or a named semantic version tag for the docker images.
 The *unstable* tag is for intermediate testing and as the name implies, is **unstable** and not be used on your main installation but in a [testing environment](CONTRIBUTING.md).

-For minimal system requirements, the Tube Archivist stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.
+## Installation Details

 Tube Archivist depends on three main components split up into separate docker containers: